Skip to content

 The stated protections for free speech and other human rights have led Freedom House, an organization that measures political rights and civil liberties, to give Finland a perfect 100 out of 100 “freedom score” in 2022.
 The score suggests Finland is even freer than the United States, which Freedom House scored an 83 out of 100.

 But despite these lofty promises, Finnish officials have blatantly attacked free speech.
-There is no clearer example of this fact than the actions taken by the nation’s own prosecutor general against Dr. Päivi Räsänen.
+There is no clearer example of this fact than the actions taken by the country’s own prosecutor general against Dr. Päivi Räsänen.

 Who is Dr. Päivi Räsänen?